 Expertise makes a big difference.

 It makes sense that somebody who changes car oil on a daily basis would be able to do it faster than somebody who doesn’t.
-Even if you regularly change the oil yourself, you may only be doing it every 3-6 months or 3000 to 7500 miles.
+Even if you regularly change the oil yourself, you may only be doing it every 3–6 months or 3,000 to 7,500 miles (or maybe 10,000 with synthetic oil).

 The people who work at your local car care center are experts.
 Unless you also work there, you are not.
 If changing the oil is something you do on a regular basis, it will be a faster process.